Seebaer1986/jira_timelogger/README.md

 * install dependencies: `pip install .`
 * run the script: `python jira_timelogger`

+## Run the script
+* navigate to the repo on your disk with a command prompt
+* run the script: `python jira_timelogger`

 ## Get Appointments from Microsoft Outlook and log them to Atlassian JIRA tickets
 The script will guide you through and ask different questions: